Boris-Droz/PRODOM/README.md

 Description
 --------------------
 EEM-PARAFAC follow the tutorial of Pucher, M.; et al. Water 2019, 11 (11), 2366. https://doi.org/10.3390/w11112366
+Then the ML tools are follow different package in R for quantitative calibration and model evaluation.
+Description are given in the beggining of each scripts.

 Implementation notes
 --------------------